Position Description

 Compliance

-The FAR assumes joint responsibility with the Director of Intercollegiate Athletics and the Associate Director of Athletics for Compliance for ensuring compliance with all NCAA, Pac-12, and institutional rules.
+The FAR assumes joint responsibility with the Director of Intercollegiate Athletics and the Athletics Chief Compliance Officer for ensuring compliance with all NCAA, Pac-12, and institutional rules.

 • Maintain oversight of compliance-related activities undertaken within the athletics department and coordinate the compliance-related activities of campus units located outside the athletics department including, but not limited to, efforts focused on academic-eligibility certifications (noted above), rules education and staff training, rules interpretations, and periodic spot-checks of records to ensure that all institutional compliance systems are engaged and functioning.

-• Play a central role in any major institutional inquiry into alleged or suspected rules violations and in the preparation of any infractions reports submitted to the Pac-12 Conference or the NCAA.
+• Play a central role in any major institutional inquiry into alleged or suspected rules violations and in the preparation of any infraction reports submitted to the Pac-12 Conference or the NCAA.

 • Review the results of any periodic audits of the athletics department that may be conducted.